ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 * The schema management is done via schema registry and the feature is integrated in Event Streams user interface but in the back end, is supported by [Apicur.io registry](http://apicur.io/registry)
 * External event sources can be integrated via the [Kafka Connector framework](https://kafka.apache.org/documentation/#connect) and Event Streams offers [a set of connectors](https://ibm.github.io/event-streams/connectors/) and can partner to other companies to get specific connectors.
 * External sinks can be used to persist messages for longer time period that the retention settings done at the topic level.
 S3 buckets can be use, IBM Cloud object storage, and Kafka Sink connectors.
 There is [this cloud object storage lab](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-cos/), or [S3 sink with Apache Camel lab](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-s3/) to present such integrations.
-* Event Streams monitoring is done using Dashboards in Event Streams user interface but also in OpenShift monitoring and Kibana dashboard.
+* Event Streams monitoring is done using Dashboards in Event Streams user interface but also within OpenShift monitoring and Kibana dashboards.
-* Green components are application specifics, and represent event-driven microservices (see [eda-quickstart templates](https://github.com/ibm-cloud-architecture/eda-quickstarts)) or Kafka Streaming apps, or [Apache Flink](https://flink.apache.org/) apps.
+* Green components are application specifics, and represent event-driven microservices (see [eda-quickstart project for code templates](https://github.com/ibm-cloud-architecture/eda-quickstarts)) or Kafka Streaming apps, or [Apache Flink](https://flink.apache.org/) apps.
-* For cluster optimization, Event Streams integrate Cruise Control, with goal constraints, to act on cluster resource usage.
+* For cluster optimization, Event Streams integrates Cruise Control, with goal constraints, to act on cluster resource usage.

 ???- "More argumentations"
     * Kafka is essentially a distributed platform to manage append log with a pub/sub protocol to get streams of events.
 Messages are saved for a long period of time.